 Partial mesh removal is usually insufficient to solve a patient’s problems, according to new research presented at the 2018 International Hernia Congress in Miami.

-Studying data from nearly 29,000 operations, Carolinas Medical Center Dr. Angela Kao and her colleagues found that hernia mesh patients who undergo a partial mesh excision, rather than a complete removal, are far more likely to experience severe postoperative complications, including surgical site infections, hernia recurrence and invasive reoperation.
+Studying data from nearly 29,000 operations, Carolinas Medical Center Dr. Angela Kao and her colleagues found that hernia mesh patients who undergo a partial mesh excision, rather than complete removal, are far more likely to experience severe postoperative complications, including surgical site infections, hernia recurrence, and invasive reoperation.

 Surgeons Note Benefits Of Complete Hernia Mesh Removal

 Speaking to General Surgery News for a June 6, 2018 piece, Dr. Kao stated, “we feel that complete mesh excision and excision of any additional foreign bodies should be performed whenever possible.”
 Dr. Kao said the risk of post-surgical complication appeared to be highest in patients who had developed a mesh infection or fistula prior to undergoing the partial mesh removal.